 21.2 In the event incorrect details are entered onto the medical form, or no details are provided at the Centre on each day, the medicines required to be administered will not be administered at the Centre by the Council or its educators.

-21.3 Where the Child is undergoing ongoing medication (including Ventolin or Epipen), You will supply details required by the Medical Management Plan, including an updated medical practitioner’s letter to Council annually or as changes to Your Child’s condition or treatment requires.
+21.3 Where the Child is undergoing ongoing medication (including Ventolin or Epipen), You will supply details required by the Medical Management Plan, including a registered medical practitioner’s letter to Council if there are any changes to Your Child’s condition or treatment.

 22.2 You are required to provide the Centre with a Medicare Statement or a current AIR immunisation form - https://www.humanservices.gov.au/individuals/services/medicare/australian-immunisation-register